What is your role within Northern Pride and what does that entail?

 Who or what inspires you and why?

 The Doctor from Doctor Who.
-Although a functional character, just think, the Doctor was given a screwdriver to fix things, a police box for people to be able to call for help, and they gave them an extra heart.
+Although a fictional character, just think, the Doctor was given a screwdriver to fix things, a police box for people to be able to call for help, and they gave them an extra heart.
 Traits that I’d like to think I have, the ability to help fix things, an open door to help people, and an abundance of love and passion in everything I do.
 Finally, the Doctors promise is something we could all take a lesson from, “Never cruel or cowardly, never give in and never give up”